M-P-P-C/Signing-an-Ubuntu-Kernel-for-Secure-Boot/README.md

         -keyout "MOK.priv" \
         -out "MOK.der"
 ```

-to sign the kernel we also need to conver the key to PEM format:
+to sign the kernel we need to convert the key to PEM format for "sbsign" to work with it:

 ```console
 openssl x509 -in MOK.der -inform DER -outform PEM -out MOK.pem
 ```

-Let's enroll our new MOK key:
+Let's enroll our new MOK key into our shim installation:

 ```console
 sudo mokutil --import MOK.der
 ```
-you'll be asked for a **password**
+you'll be asked for a **password**, you'll need it after rebooting the computer.

+### Signing the Kernel

+Now that we have a key, we can sign the kernel images we installed before.
+We can do so with the following command, make sure to replace your installed version

 ```console
 sudo sbsign --key MOK.priv --cert MOK.pem /boot/vmlinuz-[KERNEL-VERSION]-generic --output /boot/vmlinuz-[KERNEL-VERSION]-generic.signed